 - White pepper

-- Peel and dice the potatoes, cover in cold, well salted water in your cook pot
+- Peel and dice the potatoes and cover in cold, well salted water in your cook pot

 - Pour the cream into a saucepan, add the smashed garlic, bay leaves, nutmeg, green onions and bring to a boil for 3-5 minutes until it reduces by 1/4